RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

       - ./Toss.Tests.E2E.Cypress/:/e2e
 ```

-- I mount the cypress tests as a volume, so I can also get back the cypress test execution artifacts (screenshot and videos)
+- I mount the cypress tests as a volume, so I can also get the cypress test execution artifacts back (screenshot and video)
 - The "depends_on" is really usefull for starting things in order (ravendb -> web -> cypress)
 - By default cypress tries to test http://localhost, here I change it for the service url with the env variable CYPRESS_baseUrl